dangazineu/tako/issue_coverage.md

 - All formatting and linting checks are passing
 - The codebase is in a healthy state for development
 - Baseline coverage data preserved in coverage_baseline.out for comparison
+- Small coverage drop due to new uncovered code (interfaces and steps packages)